 I hopped on a Skype call with a guy named Ash to answer questions about content creation.
 Ash wanted to talk about writing and defining success.
 During the call, he asked a simple question: “With the content you create, how do you define success?
-Do you look at analytics, shares, or other data?”
+Do you look at analytics, reviews, shares, or other data?”

 Ash responded, “That’s very interesting.
 It’s kind of like your writing is your art.”

 I’d never really thought of it that way.
 I’d never thought of the words I write as being anything artistic, or of myself as being an artist.
 But then I thought about what the word “art” means to me:

 Art is any vehicle that helps us express our thoughts and opinions.

 I’m not concerned about my writing “doing well.”
 In fact, some people might argue that only one of the nearly 400 articles I’ve written (thank you, WordPress post counter) has actually been successful by traditional metrics.
 That article is the weird morning ritual one, and it’s been viewed over 1,000,000 times across multiple media outlets.
 And while that’s great and all, if I let that article be the measuring stick of my writing success, I’d be fighting a never-ending battle.
 It’s so rare that an article will spread like that one did, so trying to recreate that with each article would put me in a creation-straight-jacket.

 You can grab someone’s attention for a more important topic through art

 I recently heard about Cherie Northon, an environmental scientist and self-described “non-artist” (like me) who has dedicated her career to showing people how seemingly small things like littering can have long-term effects on the planet.
 Cherie knows all kinds of stats—like the fact that 80% of the ocean’s plastic garbage comes from the land—but she also knows that many of us have turned a deaf ear to tired messages like, “Don’t litter.”
 So how could she get people to care and, more importantly, take action?